Martian01/openTeamOneServer/README.md

 Open Team One is designed to support different web applications, should there ever be more than one.
 The default web applikation is meant to be a fully functional proof-of-concept.
 It resides in the project directory src/main/resources/static/default/ and is served via the URL http://localhost:8080/default/ .
 Additional web applications can be placed into subdirectories that are sibling to src/main/resources/static/default/.

 The server offers the following tenant parameters to control the navigation.
-The /ui/* services will automatically redirect to the targets specified by the tenant parameters.
+The /ui/* services will automatically redirect to the targets specified by those tenant parameters.
 By overwriting them in the database you can set another web application as default.

 | Tenant Parameter | Default value             | Usage                                      |
 |------------------|---------------------------|--------------------------------------------|